open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 per source of each database.
 At least one source is supported per database and in many cases more than one.

-When a requests results in no supported package, the list of supported packages is displayed enabling the user to quickly manipulate the selection criteria to build the desired database image.
+When a request results in no supported package, the list of supported packages is displayed enabling the user to quickly manipulate the selection criteria to build the desired database image.